 So what does that mean for you, the tourist?
 While there are incidents of violent crime here, the most common crime that affects tourists is theft and mugging.
 Here are a few steps you can take to avoid these common hazards:

 - Leave your valuables at home: Sounds simple enough, but for some people love to bring their bling with them.
 However, you won't need your best jewelry at the beach.
 Better to leave it at home and not have to worry about it.

 - Use the hotel safe: Most self-respecting hotels have in-room safes, and these are excellent places to keep your passport and extra cash.
 Credit cards are widely accepted on the island, so don't travel around with too much money in your wallet unless you really need it.

 - Learn some basic Spanish: There is a Tourist Police in Old San Juan that is bilingual, but once you travel out of the heavy tourist zones, it's highly likely that most police officers and other emergency personnel won't speak much English.
 Being able to communicate is always a plus.

 - Never leave valuables in the car: This applies especially to Vieques and Culebra, where thieves will not think twice about smashing the window of your rental car to get at your wallet while you're enjoying the beach.
 But the rule applies all over the island; take your valuables with you, or better yet, leave them at the hotel.

 Does 911 Work?

-Yup, 911 can be used in any emergency, just like in the U.S. In addition, here are some other useful numbers:
+Yup, 911 can be used in an emergency, just like in the U.S. (since it's part of the U.S.).
+In addition, here are some other useful numbers: